LuisFuenTech/Javascript-Utilities/string-dot-to-nested-object/README.md

 This function allows you to parse objects whose attributes are strings with points, and converts them into nested objects.

 ## Input
-This function receives objects like:
+This function can receives a single object or an array of object like:

 ```
 {